hg-mirrors/pypy_extradoc/blog/draft/2018-09-cpyext/cpyext.rst

 well.

 This means that in theory, passing an arbitrary Python object to C is potentially costly, because it involves doing a dictionary lookup.
-I assume that this cost will eventually show up in the profiler: however, at the time of writing there are other parts of cpyext which are even more costly (as we will show later), so the cost of the dict lookup is never evident in the
+We assume that this cost will eventually show up in the profiler: however, at the time of writing there are other parts of cpyext which are even more costly (as we will show later), so the cost of the dict lookup is never evident in the